wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/hello-world.md

 {% hint style="warning" %}
 #### Reminder

-The term "OS" used above is in quotes because in this particular case, the native function called by `as-echo` that writes to standard out, belongs to the JavaScript runtime, and not the actual underlying operating system.
+The term "OS" used above is in quotes because in this particular case, the native function called by our WebAssembly module that writes to standard out, belongs to the JavaScript runtime, and not the actual underlying operating system.
 {% endhint %}

 This example will be bundled and served by [Parcel](https://parceljs.org/) and run in the browser.